NVIDIA/open-nvfwupd/firmware_update_guide/docs/appendix/platform-agnostic-updates.rst

    # List of update targets. replaces -s/--special option input file.
 Value is list of target URIs
    # Use UpdateParametersTargets: {} for DGX empty JSON value used for full DGX update
-   # Use UpdateParametersTargets: [] for Oberon empty list used for BMC update
+   # Use UpdateParametersTargets: [] for GB200 NVL empty list used for BMC update
    UpdateParametersTargets:
    - "/redfish/v1/UpdateService/FirmwareInventory/CPLDMB_0"